Nurse's Aide Certificate and Certification Programs

 Certification and Continuing Education Information

 Certified nurse aides may also advance their education and become licensed practical nurses (LPNs) or registered nurses (RNs).
 Candidates can become LPNs by completing diploma or certificate programs, while becoming an RN requires at least a diploma in nursing.
 Both must meet their state's licensure requirements before they can practice.
-Bachelor's degree programs in nursing are also available, which can also prepare students to become RNS, or can prepare them for graduate studies in nursing.
+Bachelor's degree programs in nursing are also available.
+These prepare students to become RNS, as well as making them eligible for graduate studies in nursing.

 Related to Nurses Aid Certification